Canadian police say 2 bodies found, believed to be fugitives

 They were also suspects in the fatal shootings of Australian Lucas Fowler and Chynna Deese of Charlotte, North Carolina, whose bodies were found July 15 along the Alaska Highway about 300 miles (500 kilometers) from where Dyck was killed.

-A manhunt for the pair had spread across three provinces.
-The suspects had not been seen since the burnt-out car was found on July 22.
+A manhunt for the pair had spread across three provinces and included the Canadian military.
+The suspects had not been seen since the burned-out car was found on July 22.

 The bodies were found near Gillam, Manitoba — more than 2,000 miles (3,200 kilometers) from northern British Columbia.